 Follow the link to understand about the work of the Climate Change Committee Read more

 However, this must also be balanced against the backdrop of measurable strategies using sustainable and workable planting schemes.
-The other thing of course is keeping safety requirements in mind to keep those who use the churchyard regularly, safe from potential injury or harm from dangers such as uneven ground, broken up footpaths, tree branches, or unstable grave stones.
+The other thing of course is keeping safety requirements in mind to keep those who use the churchyard regularly, safe from potential injury or harm.

 St James' Church Christleton has planted two new Hornbeam trees near the vets at Vicars' Cross, Littleton in January 2023.
 This is to off-set St James' Church carbon footprint for the removal of two trees from the churchyard late last year.
 It was decided not to plant any new trees in the churchyard due to the problems associated with roots causing footpath movement and damage, and grave disturbance.
 That is to say we all want lots of trees to help reduce the effects of climate change but as academics and research have rightly pointed out that re-wilding management and practice is also about having the correct balance of tree-life in the right place!